 Your job is to provide a product that can take them from where they are to where they want to be.
 In other words, your product must help them to fulfill their need by helping them to achieve their goal.

-The problem with describing a job to be done accurately, (at least for some businesses), is that it’s not something you can physically see.
+The problem with describing a job-to-be-done accurately, (at least for some businesses), is that it’s not something you can physically see.
 You can’t ‘see’ people’s needs, which makes it impossible to be objective about what it is.
-How can you actually prove that there is a job to be done without seeing it?
+How can you prove that there is a job-to-be-done without seeing it?

 A good way to approach this is by coming up with product concepts.
 Engage users in the process and hear what they have to say about the product.
 What do they like about it?
 What don’t they like about it?
 What excites them?
 Can they visualize themselves using the product?

-When putting the jobs to be done theory in action, this is referred to as ‘Simulated Shopping.’
+When putting the jobs-to-be-done theory into action, this is referred to as ‘Simulated Shopping.’

-A large part of it consists of storyboarding for potential users.
+A large part of the process consists of storyboarding for potential users.
 Once you have identified your ideal customer profile, approach those potential customers and provide them with a storyboard of your product.
 Ask them how things are right now and concentrate on their pain points.